 Beginning October 2020, each CWCMP provides up to six months of voluntary Aftercare Services for young adults who transition from foster care custody at age 18 or older.
 Service provisions vary by provider but may include referrals to the DCF IL Program and other community agencies, access to 24/7 crisis services, and limited access to hard goods.
-Please see Attachment 42, CWCMP IL Activities SFY 2021 for information on specific initiatives, including Aftercare Services for Aged Out Youth.
-During SFY 2022, CWCMPs will complete a quarterly report with aggregate data on Aftercare Services.
-These reports will be submitted to the DCF Foster Care Program Manager and will be shared with the DCF IL Program.
+Please see Attachment 42 CWCMP IL Activities SFY 2021 for information on specific initiatives, including Aftercare Services for Aged Out Youth.
+There were plans to have CWCMPs complete a quarterly report with aggregate data on Aftercare Services that would be shared with the DCF Foster Care Program Manager and the DCF IL program.
+Involved professionals met at least twice to work on a template and the new implementation date for these reports is July 1, 2022.